-Farm Credit Midsouth is pleased to announce its board of directors has unanimously approved this year's all-cash patronage distribution totaling nearly \$6.8 million for eligible members.
-Distribution will begin at the Association's upcoming Annual Meeting next month.
+Farm Credit Midsouth is pleased to announce its board of directors has unanimously approved this year's all-cash patronage distribution totaling nearly \$7.6 million for eligible members.
+Distribution began late February 2023.

-"We all continued to face challenges with Covid-19 and increased costs throughout 2021," said Dane Coomer, Chairman of the Farm Credit Midsouth Board of Directors.
-"But, Farm Credit
+"Farmers in our territory continued to face challenges with increased input costs and inflation throughout 2022," said Dane Coomer, Chairman of the Farm Credit Midsouth Board of Directors.
+"But, Farm Credit Midsouth kept its solid footing and we find